Batwoman Team Teases Infinite Earths Crossover

-While cameos in the Arrowverse are nothing new–Brandon Routh will be the second Superman to appear, for example–no major Batverse actors have shown up yet.
+While cameos in the Arrowverse are nothing new–Brandon Routh’s Superman returns, for example–no major Batverse actors have shown up yet.
 As Dries and Schecter revealed, that will change this fall.
 Burt Ward, known for playing Robin on the 60s Batman series, will appear on Batwoman.
 Few details beyond that are available, though, including when he’ll show or who he’ll play.

 It was made clear, though, that the Infinite Earths crossover wouldn’t begin immediately–at least, not for Batwoman.
 The first few episodes of her series will establish her backstory, and will take place before last year’s “Elseworlds” crossover.
 That was the Arrowverse crossover, of course, that introduced Kate Kane, the Batwoman.

 Other Bat Details